Elizabeth Ofosu-Adjare: National Festival for Arts & Culture

 Another major traditional festival introduced was the Homogeneous Festival for the Ga State.
 For the first time in Ghana, the ministry nurtured this Homogeneous Festival to ensure the Greater Accra Region has its own brand festival.
 She also restructured the National Festival for Arts & Culture (NAFAC) and the famous Ghana Carnival introduced in her maiden year in office.
 She is also credited with the setting up of Tourism levy secretariat to help improve the collection & payment of the 1% Tourism levy.
 This levy has generated substantial funds for the execution of tourism projects especially in the area in of capacity building and tourism promotion.

 Film Bill

-Other achievements of Mrs. Ofosu-Adjare was done in the area of a legislative framework to support the work of the creative Arts industry.
-She led the passage of the Film Bill, which went through cabinet and was approved by Parliament into become law.
+Other achievements of Mrs. Ofosu-Adjare were done in the area of a legislative framework to support the work of the creative Arts industry She led the passage of the Film Bill, which went through cabinet and was approved by Parliament into become law.
 This new bill replaced the old Film Act of 1961 and was the first time such a new legislative framework was introduced to ensure the Film and Television sector got the much-needed legal backing in Ghana.